 Smoothing the Employer/Employee Relationship

-At The Job Post, the employee retention specialist role is meant to build positive working relationships by helping to address any issues that employees may have as they arise.
+The employee retention specialist role is meant to build positive working relationships by helping to address any issues that employees may have as they arise.
 Whether that means special equipment, assistance with figuring out alternative solutions to transportation, or something else entirely, the retention specialist can assist.

 In some cases, being a retention specialist means being a coach and a mentor.
 If an employee struggles with tardiness or unexcused absences, the retention specialist can work to understand the root causes and provide coaching to address them.
 Retention specialists act as a go-between with the employer to address any concerns and keep the relationship running smoothly.